jimmerioles/random-stoic-quotes-api/readme.md

 # Random Inspiring Quotes API
 This [JSON API v1](http://jsonapi.org) compliant Web API provides collection of inspiring quotes from notable individuals.
 Please feel free to use the endpoint for your project.
 Available in https://random-inspiring-quotes-api.herokuapp.com

-Note: Heroku free dynos sleep after 30 minutes of inactivity so sometimes your first request might take abit longer to return response.
+Note: Heroku free dynos sleep after 30 minutes of inactivity so sometimes your first request might take a bit longer to receive response.

 ## Features